-“We hope the Conservation Blueprint will inspire more collaboration, and will be just as beneficial to farmers, ranchers, housing advocates, and developers as it will be to conservation,” said Sharyn Main, of Santa Barbara Foundation’s LEAF Initiative, during the March 14 public unveiling of the Santa Barbara County Conservation Blueprint.
+“We hope the Conservation Blueprint will inspire more collaboration, and will be just as beneficial to farmers, ranchers, housing advocates, and developers as it will be to conservation,” said Sharyn Main, former Senior Director of Community Investments for the Santa Barbara Foundation, during the March 14 public unveiling of the Santa Barbara County Conservation Blueprint.

 “Santa Barbara County is a rare environment, and with extended droughts, increased fires, flooding, and debris flows, we need a greater understanding of the unique landscapes we call home,” said Ron Gallo, President of the Santa Barbara Foundation.

 At launch, the Conservation Blueprint includes an online Atlas, housing nearly 300 datasets that can be viewed as maps to analyze and better understand land use and natural resources in the county, and an accompanying report focused on major land conservation themes – water, flora and fauna, agriculture and ranchlands, and community and the land.